nickfrostatx/blog/_posts/2016-05-15-tu-ctf-2016-neverending-crypto.md

     return resp
 {% endhighlight %}

-## Level 6 -
+## Level 6 - Affine cipher

-This is another substitution cipher.
+This level is an [Affine cipher](https://en.wikipedia.org/wiki/Affine_cipher).
 We send over `0x20 0x21`, which are the first two printable ASCII characters.
 The mapping for these characters are similar to Level 5.
 Except we don't assign letters to adjacent letters. `a` might map to `z`, `b` to `x`, `c` to `v`, `d` to `t`, and so on.
 Notice that the mapped characters have two letters between them.
 The starting character, direction, and step size are random each time, so we'll have to get those from the response to our initial message.

 {% highlight python %}
 def level6(enc, resp):